TheLastSultan/MiniYouTube/README.md

 # MiniYouTube
-Redux model of a simple Youtube using Google's YouTubeApi
+Redux model of a simple Youtube using React and Google's YouTubeApi

 - Clone Respository
 - run npm start